Shared Memory

 Shared Memory Objects

-Use keyword perms to specify which access permissions are granted.
-By default, only reading and writing by the user is granted.
+to specify the access permissions to be granted.
+By default, only reading and writing by the user are granted.

-Use keyword volatile to specify whether the shared memory is volatile or not.
+to specify whether the shared memory is volatile or not.
 If non-volatile, the shared memory will remain accessible until explicit destruction or system reboot.
-By default, the shared memory is destroyed when no longer in use.
+If volatile (the default), the shared memory is destroyed when no longer in use in use by any processes.

 To retrieve an existing shared memory object, call:

-where id is the shared memory identifier (a string, an IPC key or a System V IPC identifier of shared memory segment as returned by ShmId).
-Keyword readonly can be set true if only read access is needed.
-Note that method shmid(obj) may be called to retrieve the identifier of the shared memory object obj.
+is the shared memory identifier (a string, an IPC key or a System V IPC identifier of shared memory segment as returned by ShmId

-pointer(shm) # yields the base address of the shared memory
+pointer(shm) # base address of the shared memory

-sizeof(shm) # yields the number of bytes of the shared memory
+sizeof(shm) # number of bytes of the shared memory

 rm(shm)